 - Request Memo is entered by the individual who requested the part.

-- Go To Project, Go To Work Order, or Go To Invoice buttons takes you to the individual document where the item was requested.
+- Go To Project, Go To Work Order, or Go To Invoice buttons take you to the individual document where a user requested the item.

 Each item shows the:

-- Date Required – when the part needs to be available.
-This is set by the person requesting the parts.
+- Date Required – when the part needs to be on-site as defined by the person requesting the product.

 - The Customer/Job name – where the part is needed

 - The job Name – this might be a work order, project name, or sales order reference.

 - The Cost of the item – as determined by the Item record in the Items module.

 - The number of items Required – to fulfill the job.
 This number is the quantity sold minus any amount that has been delivered.

 - The quantity Received represents the number of items allocated or delivered to the customer.